 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Three types of vehicles are powered by electricity: electric vehicles (EV), hybrid electric vehicles (HEV), and plug-in-electric vehicles (PHEV).
-These vehicles offset petroleum usage and cost less to refuel per mile than conventional vehicles.
+These vehicles offset foreign petroleum usage and cost less to refuel per mile than conventional vehicles.

 Electric Vehicles (EVs) are propelled by a battery-powered motor, and the battery is charged by plugging the vehicle into the electric grid either at home or at a public charging station.
 EVs do not have an internal combustion engine and therefore do not use petroleum.

 Hybrid Electric Vehicles (HEVs) are powered by conventional or alternative fuels as well as electric power stored in a battery.
 The battery is charged through regenerative braking and the internal combustion engine.
 In other words, the battery captures energy normally lost during breaking by using the electric motor as a generator.
 Unlike EVs and PHEVs, HEVs are not plugged in to charge.
 Because HEVS use both electricity and petroleum, this car is a good option for driving long distances.

 Plug-in Hybrid Electric Vehicles (PHEVs) are powered by conventional or alternative fuels as well as electric power stored in a battery.
 The battery can be charged by plugging it into an outside power source, by the internal combustion engine, or by regenerative breaking.
 Unlike HEVs, which still depend on petroleum, it is possible for PHEVs to run on only electricity when fully charged.
 Because PHEVs can run off petroleum or electricity, they are a good option for driving long distances if you are uncertain about charging station availability.